 If you’re an agency looking to refer a client:

-To refer a potential ReUse Materials Access Program recipient, please read both information sheets linked below and send a copy of a signed Partner Agreement to email@example.com.
+To refer a potential ReUse Materials Access Program recipient, please read both information sheets linked below and send a copy of a signed Partner Agreement to firstname.lastname@example.org.
+The Partner Agreement must be signed by each individual staff member that wishes to provide referrals.
+Unfortunately, one agreement for one agency does not suffice.
+However, the agreement only needs to be signed once.
 We will provide the referral form upon completion of this Agreement, and from there you can submit a referral.

 Any questions or inquiries should be addressed to email@example.com.